 All this can lead to confusion.
 This page is an effort to clarify.

-The director of the Council on Aging also serves a BrooklineCAN's co-chair.
-We hold many meetings and events at the Senior Center.
+The director of the Council on Aging also serves as

 The Council on Aging is a Town of Brookline municipal department, founded in 1955, that runs the Senior Center.
 Though they're often seen to be one organization today, the COA was providing services to Brookline seniors for 46 years before the senior center was opened.